 5.1.3.1.1 General Principles

+The principle behind this architecture assumes that the relationship towards the fixed access is with the mobile network / H(e)NB operator and not individual UEs connecting to the H(e)NB.
+This is especially true if inbound roamers are permitted to CSG resources.

 Since H(e)NB traffic is encapsulated within IPSec whilst traversing the BBF access, the BRAS/BNG is not able to recognise UE specific traffic when using the H(e)NB.
 The policies in this alternative are defined to be H(e)NB specific and therefore an entity within the H(e)NB subsystem is responsible for the policy interactions.